 Each lecture will also have an accompanying recommended reading, all of which will be made available as PDF files on Canvas.
 These are strictly optional and (wherever possible) non-mathematical.
-These supplementary readings have been chosen to help make the problems of the course a bit less abstruse.
+These supplementary readings were chosen to help make the problems of the course a bit less abstruse, and many of them are (hopefully) more entertaining than you might expect from a stats reading.

 There is no need for you to purchase any of these supplementary readings, but if you are interested in reading beyond the excerpts we use in this class, you will find the sources for most of our recommended readings in this list, sorted by the first author's last name (the same convention by which the readings are listed in the table below, and the files on Canvas are named).

-- o The Tiger That Isn't: Seeing through a world of numbers, by Michael Blastland & Andrew Dinot - Statistics Without Maths for Psychology, by Christine Dancey & John Reidy - The Essential Guide to Effect Sizes, by Paul Ellis - o The Cartoon Guide to Statistics, by Larry Gonick & Wollcott Smith - Doing Bayesian Data Analysis, by J. K. Kruschke - Statistical Rethinking, by Richard McElreath - The Lady Tasting Tea: How statistics revolutionized science in the 20th century, by David Salsburg - o Bayes' Rule: A Tutorial Introduction to Bayesian Analysis, by James Stone - The Visual Display of Quantitative Information, by Edward Tufte
+- The Tiger That Isn't: Seeing through a world of numbers, by Michael Blastland & Andrew Dinot - o Statistics Without Maths for Psychology, by Christine Dancey & John Reidy - o The Essential Guide to Effect Sizes, by Paul Ellis - The Cartoon Guide to Statistics, by Larry Gonick & Wollcott Smith - o Doing Bayesian Data Analysis, by J. K. Kruschke - Statistical Rethinking, by Richard McElreath - o The Lady Tasting Tea: How statistics revolutionized science in the 20th century, by David Salsburg - o Bayes' Rule: A Tutorial Introduction to Bayesian Analysis, by James Stone - The Visual Display of Quantitative Information, by Edward Tufte